xpdAcq/shed-streaming/docs/tutorials.rst

 Tutorials
 =========

-These area tutorials designed to better understand what SHED is, and what it attempts to resolve.
+These area tutorials designed to better understand what shed-streaming is, and what it attempts to resolve.
 Before beginning, we'll assume that you have the ``shed`` and `rapidz <http://www.github.com/xpdAcq/rapidz>`_ libraries installed.